Trochodendraceae

 Trochodendraceae is the only family of flowering plants in the order Trochodendrales.
 It comprises two extant genera, each with a single species along with up to five additional extinct genera and a number of extinct species.
 The living species are native to south east Asia.
 The two living species (Tetracentron sinense and Trochodendron aralioides) both have secondary xylem without vessel elements, which is quite rare in angiosperms.
 As the vessel-free wood suggests primitiveness, these two species have attracted much taxonomic attention.

 Description

-Tetracentron and Trochodendron are deciduous or evergreen trees, which grow to between 20–30 m tall, with Trochodendron sometimes sporting umbrella-shaped branches.
+Tetracentron and Trochodendron are deciduous or evergreen trees, which grow to between 20 and 30 m tall, with Trochodendron sometimes sporting umbrella-shaped branches.